mikedilger/mosaic-spec/docs/timestamps.md

 Leap second data is available at the
-[IANA leap second list](https://data.iana.org/time-zones/data/leap-seconds.list) The data should be interpreted as follows:
+[IANA leap second list](https://data.iana.org/time-zones/data/leap-seconds.list) The data is to be interpreted as follows:

 * The leftmost column is an NTP timestamp.
 Subtract 2_208_988_800 from it to get a unixtime.